kubevault/website/content/articles/manage-mysql-credentials-using-kubevault-operator/index.md

 - [Helm](https://helm.sh/docs/intro/install/) installed on your system.

-With these prerequisites in place, you can deploy HashiCorp Vault in Kubernetes using KubeVault.
+Once these requirements are met, you can use KubeVault to deploy HashiCorp Vault in Kubernetes.
 Ensure that KubeVault is already configured in your cluster before starting.
-You can obtain a free license from the [AppsCode License Server](https://license-issuer.appscode.com/) using your cluster ID.
-To retrieve the cluster ID, run the following command:
+Using your cluster ID, you can get a free license from the [AppsCode License Server](https://license-issuer.appscode.com/).
+Use the following command to get the cluster ID:

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'